Protecting your privacy

 In this section “us” or “we” or “our” means or refers to Boo9 Limited.

 1.1.
-We are committed to protecting and respecting the privacy of all visitors and users (the “website”).
+We are committed to protecting and respecting the privacy of all visitors to (the “website”).

 2. WHAT PERSONAL INFORMATION DO WE COLLECT?

 2.1.
-We define “personal information” as information that is unique to you and might include your name, delivery address, credit/debit card number and expiration date, billing address, e-mail address, telephone number.
+We define “personal information” as information that is unique to you and might include your name, delivery address, billing address, e-mail address, telephone number.
+Your credit/debit card number and expiration date information has to be held, by law, by the Payment Processor.

 2.2.
 Personal information is only requested If you decide to place an order with us.
 That personal information request occurs after you click “Checkout”.
-You are then transferred to a trusted third party payment processing service (Stripe) to process your payment to us and we do not store your credit/debit card information.
+You are then transferred to a trusted third party payment processing service (Stripe) to process your payment to us.
+We (Boo9 Limited) do not see or store your credit/debit card information.

 2.3.
 Our payment processing service (Stripe) provides us only with your name and contact details so we can execute your order.
-That data is kept on our encrypted server until your order is shipped.
+That data is kept on our encrypted server.

 3. INFORMATION COLLECTED FROM CHILDREN